AngryProgrammerInside/NC-API-Documentation/README.md

 At time of writing version 1.2 is in beta release, and we'll cover some of the nuances of that version.
 The main advantage of version 1.2 is making it PowerShell 7 for cross compatability to be able to run Windows/Linux or in an Azure function.

-PS-NCentral provides cmdlets for 17 Get cmdlets and 3 Set cmdlets that cover the majority, so should cover the majority of automation.
+PS-NCentral provides cmdlets for 17 Get cmdlets and 4 Set cmdlets (See Appendix B) that cover the majority, so should cover the majority of automation.
 This can be downloaded from: [https://github.com/ToschAutomatisering/PS-NCentral](https://github.com/ToschAutomatisering/PS-NCentral)

 Or installed with the cmdlet